The Young Kelvin Prize

 Participation in the Young Kelvin Prize is open to all individual young people in Northern Ireland and the border counties of Donegal, Cavan and Monaghan who are studying physics at AS/A Level and Leaving Certificate.

-Entries will take the form of a short video of 3-5 minutes explaining an aspect of Kelvin's work, which can be something that he got right, or something he got wrong.
+Entries will take the form of a short video (3-5 minutes) and explain an aspect of Kelvin's work.
+This can be something that he got right – or something he got wrong.

 Judging

-Entries will be judged by a panel of experts from the Institute of Physics and two prizes will be awarded, one for the student who demonstrates the strongest understanding of the physics and one for the student who demonstrates the most creativity in explaining it.
+Entries will be judged by a panel of experts from the Institute of Physics and cash prizes will be awarded to the winning students.

 Prizes